engpok/Click-Book/ClickBookHelp.md

 - Chapters can automatically use your current location
 - You can override with a custom place name
-- Imported photos and videos may not include location data if the original file does not contain GPS information (as set in ios Settings > Privacy & Security > Location Services > Camera > Allow Location Access).
+- Imported photos and videos may not include location data if the original file does not contain GPS information (as enabled in ios Settings > Privacy & Security > Location Services > Camera > Allow Location Access).
 You can always set or edit the location manually within a chapter

 ---